Private and NHS dental charges

 By Anna Studman

-NHS dental charges in England rose by 5% in April 2018, and are set to do so again in April 2019.
-Increases have been implemented each year in April for the past four years.
+NHS dental charges in England rose by 5% in April 2019.
+Increases have been implemented each year in April for the past five years.

 The Department of Health and Social Care says the price rises are part of an effort to find a balance between NHS treatments that are paid for by patients, and those funded by NHS taxpayer contributions.